finsberg/IN1910_H22/_sources/docs/lectures/python/intro_to_oop.md

 (named-tuples)=
 ## NamedTuple

-In the dataclass example above we use also obtain the same result using a `NamedTuple`.
+In the dataclass example above we could also obtain the same result using a `NamedTuple`.
 In that case the code would as follows
 ```{code-cell} python